Halcy0nic/SUBZero/README.md

 During the installation you will be prompted to enter data for the self signed certificate.
 You can simply enter a '.' or dummy data for all of the fields when generating the cert.
 Once you have installed the SUBZero, reboot the machine and you should see a WiFi Access Point named 'SUBZero' that you can connect to with the password 'raspberry'.
 Once connected to the SUBZero wireless network you can browse to https://192.168.1.1 and start uploading files .
 <br/> <br />NOTE: Your browser might complain about the cert being invalid (because it's self signed).
 Proceed to the webpage anyway and add an exception if necessary.

+### PI Zero USB Stem

+According to [Zerostem](https://zerostem.io), the Pi 'Zero Stem is a PCB shim that turns a Raspberry Pi Zero into a USB dongle.
+Once the shim is installed, your Raspberry Pi can be plugged directly into a computer or USB hub without any additional cables or power supplies.'
+This is much more convenient than using a USB adapter, which would normally be required for a Pi Zero.
+Installing the Zero Stem requires some soldering experience.
+Once you have a Pi and Zero Stem you can turn it into a USB by soldering the STEM onto the Pi Zero using their [instructions](https://zerostem.io/installation/).

 ### HTTPS File Server
 To run the python server as a standalone HTTPS file server first generate a self signed certificate with openssl:
 ``` bash